primaulia/dogegram-firebase/README.md

 ## Refactoring with Node.js Firebase Function

-> Provide a written explanation of how you would refactor the solution to include a Node.js Firebase function that connects to the dog.ceo https://dog.ceo/api/breeds/list/all API endpoint and fattens the data into a single array of strings.

 ### Known problem

 **Problem:** Multi-tiered breed data requires manual on-the-fly data manipulation (O(n)^2 complexity), and relying on an external API introduces a single point of failure.